Pubs on bus route 173

 Wellington – Henry Street

 Old fashioned two room pub next to Shalesmoor tram stop operated by Neepsend Brewery featuring craft beer on cask and keg from their range plus guests.
+Also known for its cheap sandwiches and whisky selection!
 The kind of pub where you sit and enjoy quiet conversation or read the paper.
 Beer garden also available.

 Get there: Shalesmoor tram stop or buses 57,57a,81,82,86